doniarobinson/happyspacebot/README.md

 ## Set Up Config File

-TODO: Describe the setup/config process

-### Set Up Accounts
+Copy *config.js* to *config-private.js*

-Set up accounts and API access, and fill in API keys in config.js file
+Set up accounts and API access, and fill in API keys in *config-private.js* file; when running locally, the bot will use the settings in the *config-private.js* file, but will not deploy this file in Git repos

+1. Request Twitter API Access
+    * Set up an account for your bot at dev.twitter.com
+    * Take the API key and token information generated for you and fill in consumer_key, consumer_secret, access_token, and access_token_secret

-1. Request NASA API Key
+2. Request NASA API Key
     * Set up an account for your bot at api.nasa.gov
-    * Take the API key information generated for you and fill in 'nasa_api_key'
+    * Take the API key information generated for you and fill in nasa_api_key

+## Run Locally

+TODO: Describe how to run locally

 ## Deploy to Heroku